 What are the consequences of being called for holding the facemask in hockey?

-There are various consequences for holding the facemask in hockey, depending on the league.
+Depending on the league, there are various consequences for holding the facemask in hockey.
 In the NHL, holding the facemask is a minor penalty for unsportsmanlike conduct.
 Meanwhile, holding the facemask in the NCAA can be a minor penalty, a major penalty, a major plus game misconduct penalty, or even disqualification.
 In youth hockey, holding the facemask is a major or game misconduct penalty, as well as a match penalty in the case of reckless endangerment of another player.

 What are the different types of holding penalties in hockey?